Patient's Query

 I just began taking lemon with kala jeera, also known as black cumin or nigella sativa, honey, turmeric, cinnamon, black pepper, and cumin combined in warm water in the morning after waking up daily.
 I also started taking Apple Cider Vinegar before bedtime daily, and I attempted stem cell and Biotin treatments for my hair.

-Please suggest to me the herbs I am planning to take and if it is ok for me or not.
-Are those herbs altogether necessary to intake for daily use to get good health and their allowed dosages?
+Please suggest the herbs I am planning to take and if they are okay for me.
+Are those herbs necessary for daily use to get good health, and are they allowed dosages?
 Is it wise to use these as a regular supplement or food?
-Is my body going to depend on these for necessary energies in the future and if it is, is it a bad idea?
+Is my body going to depend on these for necessary energies in the future, and if it is, is it a bad idea?
 My main goal is to balance my health in harmony with energy and suggest some good things for hair and detoxification of the body.

 Please help.